-Imagine this: you’ve dreamt up a revolutionary online marketplace, a platform poised to disrupt the way we buy and sell.
+Imagine you’ve dreamt up a revolutionary online marketplace, a platform poised to disrupt the way we buy and sell.
 But before you dive headfirst into development, a crucial question arises: what features should your Minimum Viable Product (MVP) absolutely have?

 Think of the MVP as your business idea’s coming-out party.
 It’s the first impression you make on potential users and investors.
 Overstuff it with features, and you risk obscuring your core value proposition.